redhat-gpte-devopsautomation/cotd/README.md

 Cat/City of the Day

-Pages ordered by favourites decending based on rank.php
+Items ordered by favourites decending based on rank.php settings

 Interface: Swipe right for recording favourite - written as message to console.log Swipe left to scroll choices

 A/B Use Case: Users record top preference using the application.
 Ater certain period, results in console.log are aggregrated. rank.php is edited to reflect results Change in rank.php triggers A/B deployment

+V2 allows for unlimited list size and features simplified single page, item.php, view control, centralised user data configuration, and removal of images from css

 Visit example at http://cotd-spicozzi.rhcloud.com/